McNair Scholars Program

 Successful applicants will have completed at least 60 college hours, have at least a 2.9 G.P.A. and aspire to pursue doctoral studies.
 McNair Scholars will receive academic and personal development, collaboration and networking, assistance with graduate school admissions, and a faculty mentor to conduct summer research.

-Application Priority Deadline: September 28, 2018.
+Application Priority Deadline has been extended to March 27, 2020.
 Applications received after the priority deadline will be considered on a space-available basis.